bquintas/sample-aws-genai-ops-demos/operations-automation/automated-documentation-generation/README.md

 ## Important: Processing Time

-The comprehensive codebase analysis typically takes **45-60 minutes** to complete, regardless of repository size.
+The comprehensive codebase analysis typically takes **45-90 minutes** to complete depending on repository size and complexity.
 This is due to the deep AI-powered analysis that generates architecture diagrams, behavior documentation, migration guides, and technical debt reports.
+The CodeBuild timeout is set to **120 minutes** to accommodate larger repositories.
 Plan accordingly when integrating into CI/CD pipelines.

 ## What This Demo Shows